 Antibody to HCV, anti-HCV

 A hepatitis C antibody test is used to find out if you are infected with the hepatitis C virus (HCV).
-When your body is infected with a virus, it produces antibodies to fight the virus off.
+When your body is infected with a virus, it produces antibodies to fight the virus.
 The hepatitis C antibody test looks for antibodies that the body produces in response to the presence of HCV.

 HCV infects the liver, often causing inflammation and damage.
 It is more common in developing nations.

-You may need this test if your doctor suspects that you have HCV.
+You may need this test if your healthcare provider suspects that you have HCV.
 If you are infected with HCV, you probably won't have any symptoms at first.
 Consequently, the CDC recommends having the test if you:

 Ever injected illicit drugs